iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

 So what do you do?
 You start to distract yourself.
 You check your phone for new notifications.
 You read useless stuff on the internet.
 You grab a snack from the refrigerator.

 Before you know it, you killed another hour.
 And by this time, going to the gym feels even more dreadful.
-There’s a million other things you rather do.
-Or that you "need" to get done.
+There’s a million other things you rather do or that you all of a sudden "need" to get done.

 _“I don’t want to go right now.
 I have a lot of other things to do,”_ you tell yourself.